omichde/AttributedText/README.md

 - a static extension on `NSAttributedString` is used to calculate the final height, this is according to Apples sample code but conceptionally decoupled from the UITextView rendering the text.
 - this code does not deal with building `NSAttributedString` - there are other libraries (e.g. https://github.com/psharanda/Atributika) doing that.
 - in particular, converting html to attributed strings is not covered here.
+- modifying the content by means of SwiftUI modifiers (e.g. `.foreground(Color.red)`) is not supported (as I have no idea how to propagate these changes down to a UIViewPresentable, get in contact if you know how)

 ## Contact